llTahall/JavaScript-TODO-List/README.md

 ❌ Remove tasks

-💾 Save tasks in browser using localStorage
+💾 Tasks saved automatically in browser using localStorage

 # 🛠️ Technologies Used